 Taking Cara Babies was pretty huge culturally when I was pregnant, from teaching sleep training naps to potentially navigating teething and sleep.

 Sleep is one of the biggest challenges parents navigate, so it’s no wonder she built a massive empire off babies who don’t sleep.
 I mean, teething and sleep training is hard, so these courses should be great, right?
 But is it worth it?

 Cara understands that baby sleep is a fundamental issue for all parents, new and seasoned.

 She also understands it is a sensitive topic for many parents where everyone could struggle.

 That being the case, she knows parents who are desperate enough will pay ANYTHING to get their baby to sleep.

-The “Will I Ever Sleep Again” course costs $80, and the 3-4 month sleep Ebook costs $40.
+The “Will I Ever Sleep Again” course costs $80, and the 3-4 month sleep training naps E-book costs $40.

 It was frustratingly basic and unhelpful, considering she charged $40.